PriyanshuMool/SQL/README.md

-This folder contains all the projects and tutorials I have made on .
+This folder contains all the projects and tutorials I have made on SQL.